 Our loan products reflect that agriculture is a cyclical industry and that it takes time for business operations to flourish.
 Unpredictable weather and market conditions can negatively affect producers and agribusiness and agri-food operators.
 We support our customers through all economic cycles.
 Our customer support programs allow customers to restructure the terms of their loans to help manage through difficult times.
 The FCC AgCrisis Fund also provides modest financial support to customers experiencing a traumatic life event.

 Our employees attend events and meetings hosted by industry, stakeholder and producer groups, and we share knowledge and solicit input and feedback on issues facing agriculture.
 We also lead Canada’s largest agriculture-focused research panel, called FCC Vision.
 FCC Vision enables its members to share their ideas and opinions about Canadian agriculture and how FCC can best serve this exciting, growing industry.

 FCC carefully balances the resources needed to support a growing enterprise while controlling costs and increasing efficiencies.
 This allows us to deliver on our public policy objectives and sustain our excellent financial performance and ability to serve agriculture in the years to come.

 We operate our business in a sustainable manner

 FCC is committed to agriculture in all cycles, and our work helps our customers reach their full potential and enables us to support continued growth, progress and innovation in the industry.
-We’re striving to be a catalyst for sustainability in the industry we serve, and we’ve already made great strides toward operating sustainably and supporting the industry to do the same – we have a strong community investment program, we’re steadfast with our support and promotion of the industry, we offer an unwavering focus on our customers, we provide an exceptional employee experience and we continue to focus on our environmental footprint.
+We strive to be a catalyst for sustainability in the industry we serve, and have already made great strides toward operating sustainably and supporting the industry to do the same – we have a strong community investment program, we’re steadfast with our support and promotion of the industry, we offer an unwavering focus on our customers, we provide an exceptional employee experience and we continue to focus on our environmental footprint.